Last updated: July 2026 (revision 6)

 4.48 Not a financial service.
 Baselayer Billing produces and stores financial documents and a payment record on behalf of the Practice.
 Baselayer.med does not process patient payments, hold funds, act as a financial intermediary, provide accounting advice or replace a registered accounting service.

-4.49 Tariff codes.
-The Platform includes reference databases of dental tariff codes, BHF / medical codes and biokinetics codes, depending on the Practice's configured vertical.
-While we endeavour to keep these current, Baselayer.med does not guarantee the accuracy, completeness or currency of any code list.
+4.49 Tariff codes and scheme rates.
+The Platform includes reference databases of dental tariff codes, BHF / medical codes, biokinetics codes, physiotherapy codes, psychology billing codes, anaesthetic billing codes and an editable aesthetic treatment & product price list, depending on the Practice's configured vertical, and may surface scheme-linked rates and NAPPI product codes via MedPrax.
+While we endeavour to keep these current, Baselayer.med does not guarantee the accuracy, completeness or currency of any code list, rate or SEP figure.
 The Practice and Practitioner are solely responsible for verifying codes and amounts used in billing.

 4.50 No liability for Baselayer Billing.
 Baselayer.med accepts no responsibility or liability for billing errors, disputed charges, rejected medical aid claims, tax miscalculations, or any financial loss arising from Baselayer Billing or the use of any tariff / procedure code.